Spider101/Getting-And-Cleaning-Data-Project/Codebook.md

 Step 2.
 Compute mean of the remaining variables and extract out this summary along with the grouping variables as the tidy dataset.

 Step 3.
 Export the tidy dataset.

+### Study Design
+The original UCI HAR dataset was obtained from this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+Thereafter, the various components of the dataset were combined to form a single dataset (this process is explained in the section **Transformations**) of 563 variables and 10299 records.
+Out of the 563 variables, 561 of them related to the signals observed in the original experiment and the remaining two were identifier variables - **subjectID** and **activityID**).
+As determined by the project requirements, the variables chosen for the tidy dataset were the mean and standard deviation of the signals mentioned in the section **Code Book**.
+These variables were then averaged over the records for each subject and each activity in the original experiment to form the final tidy dataset.
+The details of the original experiment are given below:

+The experiments were carried out with a group of *30* volunteers within an age bracket of *19-48* years.
+Each person performed six activities (***WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING***) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, **3-axial linear acceleration** and **3-axial angular velocity** were captured at a constant rate of *50Hz*.
+The experiments were been video-recorded to label the data manually.
+The obtained dataset was randomly partitioned into two sets, where *70%* of the volunteers was selected for generating the training data and *30%* the test data.

+The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of *2.56* sec and *50%* overlap (*128* readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a ***Butterworth low-pass filter*** into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with *0.3Hz* cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.